lmh395482917/learngit/readme.txt

  Git tracks changes

- Crrating a new branch named dev.
+ Crrating a new branch named feature1.